CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/01 - Loading Data into SQL Database.md

    There you go!
 Your data has been transferred from the on-premises SQL database to the Fabric SQL database.

    Congratulations!
 You have successfully created your database in a new Fabric workspace and ingested data from both **Azure SQL Database** and an **on-premises SQL Server**.
    You are ready to move on to the next exercise: Introduction to Copilot for SQL Database.
+   Move to the next page to continue!